-Sometimes described as the 'aftermath of shock', PTSD is said to include a cluster of symptoms that persist after a person has survived a traumatic event.
-For many, they find that their symptoms return is cycles with triggers causing a rapid relapse.
-For others, memories of the trauma are more difficult to work through, and particularly where the trauma was experienced over an extended period of time, overwhelm and anxiety may present as the first hints of PTSD.
+Sometimes described as the ‘aftermath of shock’, PTSD includes a cluster of symptoms that persist after a person has survived a traumatic event.
+For many, they find that their symptoms return in cycles with triggers causing a rapid relapse.
+For others, memories of the trauma are more difficult to work through, particularly where the trauma was experienced over an extended period of time; overwhelm, and anxiety may present as the first hints of PTSD.

-Most documentation on PTSD speaks of 'battle trauma' and life threatening events that can trigger recurrent anxiety and overwhelm.
-However, it should not be overlooked, that everyday trauma occurs in the average person's home and dealing with traumatic family or home life, especially for extended periods of time, can also trigger PTSD symptoms.
+Most documentation on PTSD speaks of ‘battle trauma’ and life-threatening events that can trigger recurrent anxiety and overwhelm.
+However, everyday trauma occurs in the average person’s home.
+Dealing with traumatic family or home life, especially for extended periods of time, can also trigger PTSD symptoms.

-In clinic I like to use a combination of Bach Flowers, Australian Bush Flower Essences and Living Essences from Western Australia.
+I like to use a combination of Bach Flowers, Australian Bush Flower Essences and Living Essences from Western Australia in the clinic.
 Yes, it is true that I use flower essences with all of my clients (and for myself) and am always amazed to see the progress and transformations that follow with the prescriptions of flower essences.

 Flower essences are gentle vibrational remedies that can significantly influence the energetic imbalances associated with the recurrent symptoms of PTSD.
-The following flower essence remedies are Australian Bush Flower Essences, selected for their ability to help with some of the most common symptoms associated with PTSD.
+The following flower essence remedies are Australian Bush Flower Essences, selected to help with some of the most common symptoms associated with PTSD.

 Sturt Desert Pea may be one of the key flower essences for PTSD symptoms, it allows to diffuse sad memories and deep hurt.
 It encourages expression of feelings and is beneficial for those stuck with communicating how or what they are feeling.
-Sturt Desert Pea, on a deeper level, can help the person to 'let it go' and move forward in their life.
+On a deeper level, Sturt Desert Pea can help the person ‘let it go’ and move forward in their life.

-Those with PTSD symptoms may feel emotionally numb and detached from other people, the Australian Bush Flower Essence Sydney Rose is helpful for encouraging a deeper sense of connection.
+Those with PTSD symptoms may feel emotionally numb and detached from other people; the Australian Bush Flower Essence Sydney Rose helps encourage a deeper sense of connection.

 Bush Gardenia can help to renew interest, communication and passion and is particularly suited for those who begin avoiding certain activities, feelings, thoughts or places that remind them of the trauma, which is common for some with PTSD.

-Mongo Waratah helps to strengthens one's will and helps to reclaim the spirit.
-It is particularly helpful where loss of interest in life and daily activities presents as part of the symptoms associated with PTSD.
+Mongo Waratah helps to strengthen one’s will and helps to reclaim the spirit.
+It is beneficial where loss of interest in life and daily activities presents as part of the symptoms associated with PTSD.

-Lastly, Sunshine Wattle, used as a flower essence, helps to restore optimism and is particularly useful where a person has a sense of no longer leading a normal life or is not able to see a positive future for themselves.
+Lastly, Sunshine Wattle, used as a flower essence, helps restore optimism and is particularly useful where a person has a sense of no longer leading a normal life or cannot see a positive future for themselves.